Signs of Giftedness in Children Include:

 - absorbs information quickly with few repetitions needed

-- self-aware, socially aware, and aware of global issue
+- self-aware, socially aware, and aware of global issues

 -Davidson Institute (2021)

-National Association for Gifted Children – Resources for Parents
+National Association for Gifted Children – Resources for Educators

 NAGC is the leading authority on Gifted learners in our nation.